ZiyueZhang08/Quant_RUC/Homework/econ/2023200727/README.md

 - Comments:
     - Data scraping is not the focus of this assignment, you can input the data manually.
     - You can improve your code with `random` universities (we want to randomly select universities from different rank groups.)
+    - One Suggestion: you can use `str.split()` to separate universities and departments——no need for regular expressions.
+Nice try, though!